On average, your neighbors pay $82 a month.See Your Rates

 Hot summers: Summer in New Mexico is hot, though temperatures vary between the northern and southern ends of the state.
 In the southern region, average high temperatures are close to 80 degrees as early as April, and as late as October.
 July is the hottest month, with average highs in the 90’s throughout the region.
 Northern New Mexico is a different story.
 Average highs don’t typically reach 80 degrees until June, and it usually cools down by September.
 July and August are both very hot in northern New Mexico, with highs well above 80 degrees.
 While the summers are incredibly hot, and triple-digit days are a norm, they are also incredibly dry.
 Humidity in New Mexico is very low due to the arid climate, which also is responsible for the approximately 270 days of sun each year, on average.

-Cold winters: New Mexico experiences very little snow, on average less than 10 days of the year and less than 10 inches annually.
+Cold winters: New Mexico experiences very little snow.
+They get less than 10 days snowy days each year and less than 10 inches annually.
 That said, snowfall varies greatly between the Northern and Southern portions of the state.
 At Red River, a mountainous town in Northern New Mexico, they receive on average about 48 days and almost 160 inches of snow annually.
-Compared to Elephant Butte Lake Dam in the south, where they average 0.4 days of snow per year and less than an inch annually, it is clear that large variations exist within New Mexico.
+But Elephant Butte Lake Dam in the south, gets an average 0.4 days of snow per year.
+And less than an inch annually.
+It's clear that large variations exist within New Mexico.
 Winter temperatures are equally varied.
 January is the coldest month of the year, especially in the north.
 Average low temperatures are far below freezing, with some in the single digits.
 At Eagle Nest, the January average low temperature is 2 degrees.
 While it is still quite cold in southern areas, it is not nearly as cold.
 Low temperatures are at or slightly below freezing, on average.
 In Roswell, the average January low is 26 degrees.
 While the cold is dangerous, it’s the huge variation in temperature between summer and winter that is particularly problematic.
 The wear and tear of these large annual temperature variations degrade and wear down most objects over time.

 Lack of rainfall: New Mexico is one of the driest states, with average rainfall slightly below 15 inches per year.
 This is especially true in southern and central New Mexico.
 Albuquerque, the state’s largest city, experiences on average of 61 days of rain per year, and about 10 inches annually.
 To the south, the capital of Santa Fe averages 66 days of rain per year, and about 14 inches of rain per year.
 In northern New Mexico, mountainous regions experience more rain in general.
 Eagle Nest averages 102 days and about 17 inches of rain annually.
 Propensity for drought, combined with the incredibly hot summers, can be a serious homeowners insurance hazard.
 According to the National Oceanic and Atmospheric Administration, over a fifth of New Mexico is facing a drought as of July 2015.
 Droughts can be devastating to people, homes, and the local economy.
 Worse, droughts can drastically increase the risk of wildfires.